cosmos/cosmos/whitepaper.md

 advantage of Tendermint-based proof-of-stake, then, is its relative simplicity, while still providing sufficient, and provable security guarantees.

-### BigChainDB
+### BigchainDB

-BigChainDB is a modification of the successful RethinkDB (a NoSQL datastore for JSON-documents, with a query language) to include additional security guarantees without sacrificing the ability to perform over a million transactions per second.
+BigchainDB is a modification of the successful RethinkDB (a NoSQL datastore for JSON-documents, with a query language) to include additional security guarantees without sacrificing the ability to perform over a million transactions per second.
 RethinkDB achieves this high performance with a combination of sharding